 This year is the first year I don't have to send any presents in the mail for family members to "get there in time."
 There is no family left that doesn't live right here in Utah.

 My mother was an only child and my father was an only child.
 I had no aunts or uncles or cousins.
 My older wacky half-sister I grew up with, who married minutes after she turned 18 and I was ten, passed away two years ago.
 My father passed away when I was a teenager.
 And my mother, ah my mother, she of the long goodbye of dementia, passed away in body this summer long, long, long after her mind had left her/us.

 I am not sad so much as disoriented.
 Looking for buoys to tie up to... on to.
 I will put up a tree and hang the lights and make jolly because it will be lovely to have the house filled with my children and in-law arrangements and all the kids are here.
-They don't care which ornaments are unpacked or music boxes or fancy cocktail napkins.
-What they want is a big fire in the fireplace and olives to put on all their ten fingers and the chance to giggle together.

 And I am grateful, so grateful we have that and I am not confused it is a desired outcome many do not have.
 I have a male friend never married, looking at the near side of 50 who is a bear this time of year.
 He barks and kicks and bites words and throws emotions like land mines into crowded rooms.
 He wants kids.
 And a wife.
 And all the trappings.
 Ditto my friend, female and my age and never married.
 She wishes she had made different choices when the chances had been there.
 She wants grandchildren.
 She wants family.
 She wants another chance at a life that was busy and important and glamorous but never connected and committed.
 She didn't see this chapter coming.